About the Attorney General

 When the federal government cut funding for bulletproof vests for New York's police officers, he stepped in and used funds he recovered from drug traffickers to pay for bulletproof vests for local police departments.

 Eric has fought for justice for all workers, defending their right to a fair and decent wage for a full day’s work.
 Since 2011, Attorney General Schneiderman has successfully secured more than $20 million in restitution for to more than 17,000 workers across New York.
 Eric has also taken on big financial institutions that use illegal tactics referred to as Insider Trading 2.0 to gain unfair advantage over average investors.

-While taking down drug trafficking rings that pump illegal drugs into our neighborhoods, Eric also created the Community Overdose Prevention program – a $5 million commitment to equip law enforcement agencies with naloxone, an life-saving antidote that can immediately stop a heroin overdose.
+While taking down drug trafficking rings that pump illegal drugs into our neighborhoods, Eric also created the Community Overdose Prevention program - a $5 million commitment to equip law enforcement agencies with naloxone, a life-saving antidote that can immediately stop a heroin overdose.

 Before becoming Attorney General, Eric was praised as a leading reformer in the State Senate by numerous editorial pages and good government organizations.
 Among his many legislative accomplishments, Eric led the effort to reform the broken and outdated Rockefeller drug laws, and cracked down on health insurance companies trying to deny coverage to vulnerable New Yorkers.
 He chaired the committee to expel a corrupt senator for the first time in modern history, and enacted the toughest law in the nation to root out fraud against taxpayers.